freifunk-mwu/site-ffmwu/README.md

 For _experimental_ builds this is slightly different.
 They also start with the Gluon version followed by the site name (as we don't have Git tag we use the latest branch name).
 But the suffix doesn't include the regular counter instead we add a second suffix that reflects the build date followed by an incrementable counter incase we build several times a day.
 For example the experimental build for the 21.04.2016 would be `2016.1+mainz~exp2016042101`.

-## Where is the stable branch?
+## Where is the testing branch?
 We decided to no longer build individual versions for _stable_ and _testing_ (formerly known as beta).
-Testing builds are promoted to stable builds by moving them to the stable directory.
-This ensures we don't mess anything up between the testing and stable release.
+Testing builds are promoted to stable builds by moving them to the stable directory and re-generate the manifest.
+This ensures we don't mess anything up between the testing and stable releases.